lhindman/cs121-mod06-examples/README.md

 	}
     ```

-    - Modify the Die class as shown below so that it no longer implements the rollable interface and run the program.
+    - Modify the Die class as shown below so that it no longer implements the Rollable interface and run the program.
 What is the result?
+The Die class still has a roll() method.
+Is that sufficient for it to be an instance of the Rollable or must it explicitly state that it implements the Rollable interface?
     ```
 	public class Die implements Comparable<Die>{
     ```